 Reasons for the calibration procedure:

 - APs have different antenna patterns.
 Some are focused more downward and others more toward the sides.
-In a single AP test, the AP with the greatest gain to the sides would have an advantage when there are many clients further away from the AP.
-In a high-density environment, a more downwards-focused pattern causes less interference to nearby APs and is more desirable.
+In a single AP test like this, the AP with the greatest gain to the sides would have an advantage when there are many clients further away from the AP.
+In a high-density environment, a more downwards-focused pattern causes less interference to nearby APs.
+The more downwards-focused pattern provides better network level capacity and is more suitable for high-density environments.

 - The principles for power level measurements and settings may vary between vendors.

-- Some vendors do not provide certain dBm scale output power settings, only maximum power and power level reduction values.
+- Ruckus does not provide certain absolute dBm scale output power settings, only power level reduction values (dB) from maximum.

 The measured signal level data shows that APs set to the same power level had significant differences in power levels as measured by clients.
-This calibration step was important to achieve realistic and comparable results.
+This calibration step was important to achieve realistic and comparable results in the targeted application.

 Test data presents the aggregate throughput from all test clients.
 DL and UL tests were performed separately.
 In the DL test, all clients performed a simultaneous downlink transfer.
 Similarly, in the UL test, all clients performed the UL transfer test.